haroonalhadisk/haroonalhadisk.github.io/topics/hashcatch2.md

 **thats it ....**

-now you can run `./hashcatch` to capture all nearby handshakes.
+now you can run `./hashcatch` to capture all nearby handshakes. or use `cp hashcatch /bin/hashcatch` to run the script from anywhere by typing `hashcatch`

 Handshakes captured will be stored in `/usr/share/hashcatch/handshakes/`